syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

-Can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+If set to `false`, can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+Any `[smartgit-ai-commit-message]` or `[smartgit-ai-commit-annotation]` sections referencing this LLM will also be disabled.
+Default is `true`.

-### `smartgit-ai-commit-message` Configuration Options
+## `smartgit-ai-commit-message` Configuration Options

 An `smartgit-ai-commit-message` corresponds to a _commit message generation_ option as available on the GUI.
 Each entry has an _id_ that will be used for display on the GUI and can have the following specific settings: